wsafight/fixi/README.md

 ## Installing

-fixi is not distributed via [NPM](https://www.npmjs.com/).

-Instead, it is intended to be [vendored](https://macwright.com/2021/03/11/vendor-by-default), that is copied, into your
+fixi is intended to be [vendored](https://macwright.com/2021/03/11/vendor-by-default), that is copied, into your
 project:

 ```bash